toddbranch/ECE382/notes/L1/index.md

 Are all processors that implement an ISA the same?
 Are the Intel and AMD chips that implement x86 the same (Pentium, Athlon)?
 NO - different microarchitectures.

 [Microarchitecture](http://en.wikipedia.org/wiki/Microarchitecture)
 The microarchitecture is the hardware implementation of a given ISA.
 An ISA can be implemented with different microarchitectures.
+This allows programmers to write software that functions on chips made by different manufacturers.

 Does anyone know what instruction set / processor their computer is running?
 Mine runs x86_64: